junkdog/tachyonfx/README.md

 ```

 ### Features
+- `dsl`: Enables the Domain-Specific Language for effect definitions, allowing for runtime compilation of effect expressions.
 - `sendable`: Enables the `Send` trait for effects, shaders, and associated parameters.
 This allows effects to be
   safely transferred across thread boundaries.
 Note that enabling this feature requires all `Shader` implementations
   to be `Send`, which may impose additional constraints on custom shader implementations.